 Where necessary, new parts can be made.
 Worn racks and pinions can be replaced as well as lost screws and focus knobs.

-For regular updates from my workshop please see my blog, there is a link to it at the top right of the menu bar.
+For regular updates from my workshop please see my blog, there is a link to it in the menu bar.
 In my blog I show works in progress as well as experiments I am undertaking.